Mac System Requirements

-ccScan does not run natively on Mac computers or computers/notepads running on IOS, Windows RT, Linux or Unix operating systems.
-However ccScan runs well on Virtual Machines (VMs) that are installed on iMacs, MacBook Pro, and MacBook Air.
-In fact, our software engineers even develop and test ccScan on an iMac using VMware Fusion.
-And a number of our customers use Macs for running ccScan.
+ccScan does not run natively on Mac computers or computers running on IOS, Windows RT, Linux or Unix OS.
+However, ccScan runs well on Virtual Machines (VMs) that are installed on iMacs, MacBook Pro, and MacBook Air.
+In fact, our software engineers develop and test ccScan on an iMac using a VM running ccScan.

-Most peripherals of your Mac will work in the VM including TWAIN-driven scanners designed to run on Windows.
-Please note that ccScan no longer supports Windows XP clients.
+Most peripherals of a Mac will work in the VM including TWAIN-driven scanners designed to run on Windows.

 Here are links to articles on running Windows on a Mac: